 Anonymity is the stronger, the less is known about the linking to a subject.
 The strength of anonymity decreases with increasing knowledge of the pseudonym linking.
-In particular, under the assumption that no gained knowledge on the linking of a pseudonym will be forgotten, a public pseudonym never can become an unlinkable pseudonym.
+In particular, under the assumption that no gained knowledge on the linking of a pseudonym will be forgotten and that the pseudonym cannot be transferred to other subjects, a public pseudonym never can become an unlinkable pseudonym.
 In each specific case, the strength of anonymity depends on the knowledge of certain parties about the linking relative to the chosen attacker model.